 Of important note, San Rafael is also a city of artists.
 San Rafael has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Rafael’s character.

 Also of interest is that San Rafael has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in San Rafael telecommute to their jobs.
-Overall, about 8.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.79% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about San Rafael is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 San Rafael is an extremely ethnically-diverse city.
 The people who call San Rafael home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Rafael residents report their race to be White, followed by Asian.
 San Rafael also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.66% of the city’s residents.
-Important ancestries of people in San Rafael include English, Irish, German, Italian, and French.
+People of Hispanic or Latino origin account for 31.43% of the city’s residents.
+Important ancestries of people in San Rafael include German, Irish, English, Italian, and French.

 The most common language spoken in San Rafael is English.
 Other important languages spoken here include Spanish and Chinese.